 - Paulo Di Canio's tenure in charge of Sunderland looks like it became this, sacked after less than 6 months in charge.
 The day he was appointed the vice chairman (former Labour MP David Miliband) resigned due to Di Canio's alleged fascist sympathies.
 A famous win over local rivals Newcastle seemed to help, but Sunderland then failed to win their remaining games and narrowly avoided relegation.
-Rumours of numerous fallings out with high profile players resulted in several being sold.
-Despite many replacements being brought in, the team didn't appear to gel or get along with him at all, the team didn't win any of their first 5 games, he was fined for complaining about the officials after losing to Arsenal, received abuse from fans.
+Rumours of numerous fallings-out with high profile players resulted in several being sold.
+Despite many replacements being brought in, the team didn't appear to gel or get along with him at all, they didn't win any of their first 5 games, he was fined for complaining about the officials after losing to Arsenal, and received abuse from fans.
 Players have allegedly revolted, the team are bottom with just one point.
 Makes you wonder why they even bought him in to begin with?
 It Got Better though, see Miracle Rally.

 - Every Year They Fizzle Out: The clubs that try to break into the top four each year, namely Manchester City and Tottenham, as well as Aston Villa.
 Liverpool could also be counted since every year could be the year they finally return to the pinnacle of League Football since 1990 but sadly never succeed.